Salahaldian/Data-Job-Dashboard/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, please contact [your email or GitHub username].
+For any inquiries, please contact salahaldianhamid@gmail.com